-Rouge18 intern Sara Veljic’s top-knot game is always on lock, she knows more about Nicki Minaj than you’ll ever hope to and she keeps it real here on Team Rouge18 by providing you readers with your weekly Snap Out Of Sunday Sadness and Motivate Monday jamz.
-This NYU student is smart, fun and fabulous so I asked her to share her Five Rules For Life.
+Former Rouge18 intern Sara Veljic’s top-knot game is always on lock, she knows more about Nicki Minaj than you’ll ever hope to and she keeps it real.
+This NYU grad is smart, fun and fabulous so I asked her to share her Five Rules For Life.
 Here they are, in her words.

 1. Things do happen for a reason.
 TRUST.